aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

               ...
  ```

-### DRAM Content Preservation between AFI Loads (Future)
+### DRAM Content Preservation between AFI Loads

-In future Shell versions a DRAM content preservation feature will be implemented.
-This feature allows the DDR state to be preserved when dynamically changing CL logic.
-The current Shell version will not guarantee preservation of DRAM contents if the CL logic is re-loaded.
+Shell version 1.4 allows the DDR state to be preserved when dynamically changing CL logic.
+Any AFI generated with a v1.4 shell will enable DRAM content preservation by default.
+Please refer to the [guide on how to use the DRAM data retention mode to preserve the content of DRAM across AFI loads](./data_retention.md) for more details on utilizing this feature.

 <a name="dma"></a>
 ## DMA